angelacorte/presentation-2024-dsrt-phd-symposium/content/_index.md

 <img src="./images/alignment.svg" width="70%"/>

-Devices within the system that execute the same part of the program are **aligned** and capable of communication.
+Devices within the system that execute the same part of the Abstract Syntax Tree are **aligned** and capable of communication.

 <div>
 <small style="text-align: left;">
-[3] G. Audrito, F. Damiani, M. Viroli, and R. Casadei, “Run-time management of computation domains in field calculus”
+[3] G. Audrito, M. Viroli, F. Damiani, D. Pianini and J. Beal, “A Higher-Order Calculus of Computational Fields”
 </small>
 </div>